ossf/scorecard/README.md

 ### FAQ

-To see what are the Frequently Asked Questions regarding the Scorecard, check out the [FAQ](docs/faq.md).
+See the [FAQ](docs/faq.md) for answers to Frequently Asked Questions about Scorecards.